-2022 \$'000 2021 \$'000

-AASB 5.38, 40 Assets held-for-sale

-Land and buildings

-Plant and equipment

-Infrastructure systems

-[Specify other major categories]

-Liabilities associated with assets held for sale

-[Specify major categories]

-·

-AASB 5.38 Amounts recognised in other comprehensive income held-for-sale relating to assets

-2021 \$'000 2020 \$'000

-Net change in revaluation surplus of equity investments measured at FVOCI

-[Specify major categories]

-AASB 5.41 [Description of non current assets (or disposal groups) be ld for oolo roccono for

-AASB 13.93(a) [Description of non-current assets (or disposal groups) he the classification / measurement as held-for-sale, descr circumstances leading to the expected disposal and the timing of that disposal.] iption of the facts and

-[If an entity ceases to classify an asset (or disposal group) as held for sale, a description of the facts and circumstances leading to the decision and the effect of the decision on the results of operations.]

-Further details regarding fair value measurement are disclosed in Note 22.

-AASB 5.6, 7, 15

-The entity has certain non-current assets (or disposal groups) classified as held-for-sale, where their carrying amount will be recovered principally through a sale transaction, not through continuing use.
-Non-current assets (or disposal groups) held-for-sale are measured at the lower of their carrying amount and fair value less costs of disposal.

-AASB 5 25

-These assets are not depreciated / amortised while they are classified as held-for-sale.
-Interest and other expenses attributable to the liabilities of a disposal group classified as held for sale are continued to be recognised.

-Commentary on Non-Current Assets (or Disposal Groups) Held-for-Sale AASB 5.3, 15, 20, 25 1.
-A non-current asset (or disposal group) must be classified as held for sale where it satisfies strict criteria.
-Assets held for sale are measured at the lower of carrying amount and fair value less costs of disposal; not depreciated; reclassified from non-current to current; and separately presented in the Statement of Financial Position.
-An impairment loss is recognised in profit or loss for any initial and subsequent write down from the carrying amount measured immediately before re-measurement to fair value less costs of disposal.
-AASB 5.Aus2.1 AASB 5.30-37 TPP21-08 2.
-AASB 5 does not apply to the restructuring of administrative arrangements subject to AASB 1004.
-These are addressed in Note 28.
-However, the discontinued operation requirements may apply where there are restructures involving other NSW public sector entities not subject to AASB 1004.
-Where this is the case, AASB 5 requires additional disclosures on the face of the Statement of Comprehensive Income and in the notes (refer AASB 5, paras 30-37).
-AASB 5.12 Additional disclosures are required where non-current assets (or disposal groups) meet the criteria for classification as held for sale after the Statement of Financial Position date.
+2024 \$'000 2023 \$'000 AASB 5.38, 40 Assets held-for-sale Land and buildings Plant and equipment Infrastructure systems [Specify other major categories] [specify other major categories] Liabilities associated with assets held for sale [Specify major categories] AASB 5.38 Amounts recognised in other comprehensive income relating to asse 2024 2023 Net change in revaluation surplus of equity investments measured \$'000 \$'000 at FVOCI [Specify major categories] AASB 5.41 AASB 13.93(a) AASB 5.42 [Description of non-current assets (or disposal groups) held-for-sale, r measurement as held-for-sale, description of the facts and circumsta disposal and the expected manner and timing of that disposal.]
+[If an entity ceases to classify an asset (or disposal group) as held for s and circumstances leading to the decision and the effect of the nces leading to ale, a description on of the facts operations.]
+Further details regarding fair value measurement are disclosed in Not e 22.
+Recognition and Measurement AASB 5.6, 7, 15 The entity has certain non-current assets (or disposal groups) classified carrying amount will be recovered principally through a sale transactuse.
+Non-current assets (or disposal groups) held-for-sale are measurying amount and fair value less costs of disposal. tion, not throug gh continuing AASB 5.25 These assets are not depreciated / amortised while they are classified other expenses attributable to the liabilities of a disposal group cl continued to be recognised.
+Commentary on Non-Current Assets (or Disposal Groups) Held-for-Sale AASB 5.3, 15, 20, 25 A non-current asset (or disposal group) must be classified as held for sale Assets held for sale are measured at the lower of carrying amount and fair depreciated; reclassified from non-current to current; and separately Financial Position.
+An impairment loss is recognised in profit or loss for down from the carrying amount measured immediately before re-measu disposal. r value less costs or presented in the any initial and sul of disposal; not Statement of osequent write AASB 5.Aus2.1 AASB 5.30-37 TPP21-08 AASB 5 does not apply to the restructuring of administrative arrangemer are addressed in Note 28.
+However, the discontinued operation requirem restructures involving other NSW public sector entities not subject to AA nents may apply w here there are

+Commentary on Non-Current Assets (or Disposal Groups) Held-for-Sale AASB 5 requires additional disclosures on the face of the Statement of Comprehensive Income and in the notes (refer AASB 5, paras 30-37).
+AASB 5.12 3.
+Additional disclosures are required where non-current assets (or disposal groups) meet the criteria for classification as held for sale after the Statement of Financial Position date.
 AASB 13.91-99 4.
 AASB 13 requires extensive disclosures for assets measured at fair value on a recurring or non-recurring basis in the Statement of Financial Position after initial recognition.
 Assets held for sale measured at fair value less costs to sell is an example of a non-recurring fair value measurement.
 The required disclosures are illustrated in Note 22.